parazeeknova/ThermoSense/.github/README.md

   Centralized hub for AI recommendations, alerts, and actionable insights.
 - **Responsive & Modern UI:**
   Built with React, Next.js, and Tailwind CSS for a seamless experience across devices.
+- **Electron Wrapper:**
+  Provides a desktop application experience with system-level access for real-time monitoring and notifications.
+- **Many more features...**

 ## Setup & Installation

-### Environment Variables - Required for AI & Weather
+### Environment Variables - Required for AI & Weather (Can be configured in the app itself)

 Create a `.env.local` file in the root directory: